 Source: Spray N Relief

-Topical cannabis is for people who want to avoid the psychotropic effects of the plant or those who are particularly sensitive to THC (mostly pediatric and elderly patients), as it gives you the right treatment without the high.
-The idea was patented by Gw Pharma; the company saw its apparent therapeutic properties.
+Topical cannabis is for people who want to avoid the psychotropic effects of the plant.
+Or for those who are particularly sensitive to THC (mostly pediatric and elderly patients).
+This is because it gives you the right treatment without the high.
+The idea was patented by Gw Pharma, a company that saw its apparent therapeutic properties.

 Although the topical use of cannabis has recently gained outstanding popularity, this method of application is anything but new.
 Many cultures have been indulging themselves in the pain-relieving and anti-aging benefits of cannabis topicals for centuries.
-Moreover, Shin-Nung, the ancient Chinese emperor, discovered the first medicinal use of cannabis, which earned him the title, “Father of Chinese Medicine”.
+Moreover, Shin-Nung, the ancient Chinese emperor, discovered the first medicinal use of cannabis.
+That’s how he earned him the title, “Father of Chinese Medicine”.

-Now that you’re familiar with the general benefits of cannabis topical, it’s high time you learned about more specific uses of this particularly interesting way to administer the herb.
+Now that you’re familiar with the general benefits of cannabis topicals, it’s high time you learned about the benefits and some specific uses of this particularly interesting way to administer the herb.